Double-strand break repair model: Homologous recombination

 Homologous recombination involves the exchange of DNA materials between homologous chromosomes.
 There are multiple pathways of HR to repair DSBs, which includes double-strand break repair (DSBR), synthesis-dependent strand annealing (SDSA), break-induced replication (BIR), and single-strand annealing (SSA).

-The regulation of HR in mammalian cells involves key HR proteins such as BRCA1 and BRCA2.
-And as mentioned, since HR can lead to aggressive chromosomal rearrangement, loss of genetic information that could contribute to cell death, it explains why HR is strictly regulated.
+The basis of homologous recombination stems from the central reaction of homology search and DNA strand invasion by specific protein and single strand DNA presynaptic filaments.
+Which is then followed by synapsis; that is the action of strand invasion and the formation of a displacement loop (D-loop) which is formed during strand invasion between the invading 3' overhang strand and the homologous chromosome.
+After DNA is newly synthesized the invading strand is disengaged and annealed during post-synapse leading to genetic crossover.

+The regulation of HR in mammalian cells involves key HR proteins (or mediator proteins) such as BRCA1 and BRCA2.
+It has well been supported that BRCA1 plays a role in end resection.
+Its role has been proven to be associated with different mechanisms such as antagonizing, promoting, and inhibiting certain protein/ssDNA complexes.
+BRCA2, a tumor suppressor gene that is the center of a wide variety of research; has experimentally been seen to act in concert with BRCA1-PALB2 to form a complex and load RAD51 onto ssDNA that is coated with RPA.
+In vivo, BRCA2 mutations lead to predisposed ovarian or breast cancer so it is apparent that is function is integral for dsDNA break repair.

 Double-strand break repair

 HR repairs DSB by copying intact and homologous DNA molecules.
-The blunt ends of the DSB are processed into ssDNA with 3’ extensions, which allows RAD51 recombinase (eukaryotic homologue of prokaryotic RecA) to bind to it to form a nucleoprotein filament.
+The blunt ends of the DSB are processed into ssDNA with 3' extensions, which allows RAD51 recombinase (eukaryotic homologue of prokaryotic RecA) to bind to it to form a nucleoprotein filament.
 The function of the filament is to locate the template DNA and form a joint heteroduplex molecule.
 Other proteins such as RP-A protein and RAD52 also coordinate in the heteroduplex formation, the RP-A protein has to be removed for the RAD51 to form the filament, whereas the RAD52 is a key HR mediator.
-Afterwards, the 3’ ssDNA invades the template DNA, and displaces a DNA strand to form a D-loop.
+Afterwards, the 3' ssDNA invades the template DNA, and displaces a DNA strand to form a D-loop.
 DNA polymerase and other accessory factors follows by replacing the missing DNA via DNA synthesis.
 Ligase then attaches the DNA strand break, resulting in the formation of 2 Holliday junctions.
 The recombined DNA strands then undergoes resolution by cleavage.
 The orientation of the cleavage determines whether the resolution results in either cross-over or noncross-over products.
 Lastly, the strands finally separate and revert to its original form.